rjachuthan/riturajwrites/content/posts/my_attempt_at_lowcode_nocode_de_framework.md

 I know, I know, I could've started working on it in parallel.
 But here's a little secret: I don't know how to create a GUI with drag and drop functionalities.

+### A One-Stop-Shop for Data Reading, Transformation, and Writing

+This framework is a toolbox, which has each and every tool which is designed to perform a specific task in a given data engineering process.
+That's exactly what I envisioned for my Low-Code/No-Code Data Engineering Framework.

+Data engineering, in its essence, is a series of tasks that can be broken down into smaller functions.
+Reading a single CSV file or multiple CSV files, reading Excel or Parquet files, fetching data from Microsoft SQL Server or Snowflake - these are all individual tasks.
+Then come the transformations - selecting columns, grouping by, ordering by, pivoting, unpivoting, filtering, adding or removing columns, and so on.
+Finally, we have the writing options - outputting the data as CSV, Parquet, Delta, or write to SQL.
+In my eyes, data engineering is just these steps happening in various permutations and combinations from a desired list.

+So, I placed each of these small units in a class, which is then called in the main pipeline.
+This approach has two main advantages:

+**1. Extensibility**: This is the biggest advantage.
+Let's say someone wants to add a new functionality.
+With this framework, it's as simple as adding a new class for that particular functionality.
+This modular approach makes the system highly adaptable and scalable.
+It's like playing with Lego blocks - you can keep adding, removing, or rearranging the blocks to create whatever structure you want.
+The same goes for our data engineering tasks.
+Need a new transformation function?
+Just create a new class.
+Need to read data from a new source?
+Add a class for that.
+The possibilities are endless.

+**2. Good Coding Practices and Unit Testing**: The second benefit is that the data engineer using this framework doesn't have to worry about good coding practices or unit testing - all of that is already taken care of in the framework.
+It's like having a safety net.
+The developers just have to focus on writing pipelines and defining validation steps.
+This significantly reduces the cognitive load on the developers and allows them to focus on what they do best - engineering data.